Livingstone Tower: Early years

-The building is of reinforced concrete construction, and was state of the art in its construction methods at the time – being clad with a curtain wall in opaque dark green glass spandrel panels framed by orange metal uprights.
-With its original commercial use in mind it featured an advanced elevator system for its day – four Otis Autotronic gearless lifts (also used in St. Andrew House on Sauchiehall Street) which were capable of responding to the traffic flow within the building at specific times of the day.
-The tower is served by two staircases within the main service core whilst a third staircase that serves only the first two floors was later added due to these levels being devoted entirely to lecture rooms.
+The building is of reinforced concrete construction and was state of the art in its construction methods at the time – being clad with a curtain wall in opaque dark green glass spandrel panels framed by orange metal uprights.
+With its original commercial use in mind, it featured an advanced elevator system for its day – four Otis Autotronic high speed lifts (also used in St. Andrew House on Sauchiehall Street) which were capable of responding to the traffic flow within the building at specific times of the day.
+The tower is served by two staircases within the main service core while a third staircase that serves only the first two floors was added by the University in 1966 due to these levels being devoted entirely to classrooms.
 The building is electrically heated and was also intended to feature a restaurant on the ground floor which the University later turned into a student refectory.

 The tower sits atop a 3-storey concrete podium shared with the neighbouring McCance Building, an NCP car park, and a row of retail units at street level on George Street.
 There is also private car parking for Glasgow City Council.
-There was also a raised empty concrete podium between the tower and the McCance Building upon which the University would later add the Collins Building in 1973.
+There was also a raised concrete podium between the tower and the McCance Building – originally this was an open-air plaza connecting the two buildings, which also contained a drive through drop-off area facing the west side of the building which formed its main entrance – this space was replaced by the Collins Building in 1973 (see below), when the building's entrance was moved to the Richmond Street side in conjunction with a new campus security office.